 Rakas – love and be loved

-Only a 10 minute drive from Rovaniemi center lies a restaurant which provides food for all sensibilities.
+Only a 10 minute drive from downtown Rovaniemi lies a restaurant which provides food for all sensibilities.
 Restaurant Rakas, which literally means ‘darling’ or ’sweetheart’, has an inviting lounge with a fireplace and ambient music.
-The dark-toned decor combines typical Scandinavian simplicity with interesting details such as pinecone shaped lampshades.
+The dark-toned decor combines typical Scandinavian simplicity with interesting details such as pine cone shaped lampshades.

 The menu includes traditional Lapland dishes like fish, reindeer, wild berries and mushrooms with a modern twist.
 Even the ice cream for dessert is local.